danshannon/javastravav3api/README.md

 It consists of 2 layers which implement the API:

-1. A raw implementation of the API using Retrofit
+1. A raw implementation of the API using Retrofit - with this it's up to your code to deal with exceptions, and Strava's foibles
-2. An abstracted implementation of the API which simplifies and abstracts the API, as well as adding several useful features and removing some restrictions
+2. An abstracted implementation of the API which simplifies and abstracts the API, as well as adding several useful features (automatic handling of 404 and 401 errors; dealing with rate limiting; dealing with privacy; and handling a bunch of workarounds where the behaviour of the API is inconsistent) and removing some restrictions (particularly on paging)

 Maven
 =====